Person walking down a sunlit path surrounded by trees at sunrise

 • Psychotic symptoms, such as delusions, hallucinations, or disorganized thinking

-Ocean View Psychiatric Health Facility can provide quick and compassionate support to meet the needs of its patients.
+Ocean View Psychiatric Health Facility can provide quick, compassionate counseling services to meet its patients’ needs.

 Why It Is Essential to Seek Help Early

 Early intervention with evidence-based treatment is crucial for developing positive coping and life skills that can lead to improved long-term outcomes.
 Treating mental health issues early on reduces the risk of the disorder becoming harmful to an individual’s well-being.
-Early treatment can also reduce or prevent symptoms from escalating, for example, early treatment can include coping skills for suicide prevention.
+Early treatment can also reduce or prevent symptoms from escalating; for example, early treatment can include a lifeline through coping skills for suicide prevention.

 Getting Started Is Easy